Plague doctor

-Copper engraving of a plague doctor of 17th-century Rome, by Paulus Fürst, 1656.
+Satirical Copper engraving of a plague doctor of 17th-century Rome, by Paulus Fürst, 1656.

-A plague doctor was a physician who treated victims of bubonic plague during epidemics in 17th-century Europe.
-These physicians were hired by cities to treat infected patients regardless of income, especially the poor, who could not afford to pay.
+A plague doctor was a physician who treated victims of plague during epidemics in 17th-century Europe.
+These physicians were hired by the affected cities to treat infected patients regardless of income, especially the poor, who could not afford to pay.

 Plague doctors had a mixed reputation, with some citizens seeing their presence as a warning to leave the area or that death was near.
 Some plague doctors were said to charge patients and their families additional fees for special treatments or false cures.
-In many cases, these doctors were not experienced or trained physicians or surgeons, instead they were volunteers, second-rate doctors, or young doctors just starting a career.
+In many cases, these doctors were not experienced or trained physicians or surgeons; instead they were volunteers, second-rate doctors, or young doctors just starting a career.
 Plague doctors rarely cured patients, instead serving to record death tolls and the number of infected people for demographic purposes.

 In France and the Netherlands, plague doctors often lacked medical training and were referred to as "empirics".
 Plague doctors were known as municipal or "community plague doctors", whereas "general practitioners" were separate doctors and both might be in the same city or town simultaneously.

 History

-An early reference to plague doctors wearing masks is in 1373 when Johannes Jacobi recommends the use of masks, but he offers no physical description of the masks.
 According to Michel Tibayrunc's Encyclopedia of Infectious Diseases, the first mention of the iconic plague doctor is found during a 1619 plague outbreak in Paris, in a biography of royal physician Charles de Lorme, serving King Louis XIII of France at the time.
 After De Lorme, German engraver Gerhart Altzenbach published a famous illustration in 1656, which publisher Paulus Fürst's iconic Doctor Schnabel von Rom (1656) is based upon.
-In this satirical work, Fürst describes how the doctor does nothing but terrify people and take money from the dead and dying.
+In this satirical work, Fürst describes how the doctor frightens people and swindles the dead and dying.

 The city of Orvieto hired Matteo Angelo as a plague doctor in 1348 for four times a normal doctor's rate of 50 florins per year.
 Pope Clement VI hired several extra plague doctors during the Black Death plague to tend to the sick people of Avignon.
 Of 18 doctors in Venice, only one was left by 1348: five had died of the plague, and 12 were missing and may have fled.